 Members - Members are the LLC owners.
 Not all states require you to list members’ information in the Articles of Organization.
 If your state requires it, list the names and addresses of the owners of your LLC in this section.

 Statement of Purpose - Describe the type of business your LLC plans to conduct.
 In most cases, you can state a general-purpose, which means it is enough to list “to conduct any and all lawful business” as your statement of purpose.
 However, some states may require you to list specific business activities for example “car repair, auto shop, and maintenance.”

 Liability - Here you will provide a declaration that none of the members, owners, or managers of the LLC are personally liable for its business debts.

 Organizer - An organizer is a person who signs and submits the Articles of Organization to the Secretary of State.
 This can be one of the members, managers, or any person appointed to do the paperwork.

 Articles of Organization Resources

-For a template you can fill out a form here.
+For a template, you can fill out a form here.
 The document is created as you respond to the questions.
-At the end, you will receive your Articles of Organization in Word and PDF formats for free.
+Once finished, you will receive your Articles of Organization in Word and PDF formats for free.
 You can modify it and reuse it.

-The website LLC University offers a very basic template to begin with here.
+The website LLC University offers a very basic template.

-If your LLC is more complex or needs more customization we recommend seeking expert advice.
+If your LLC is more complex or needs more customization, consider seeking expert advice.

-VirtualPostMail Registered Agent Service is included at no charge.
+VirtualPostMail’s (VPM) Registered Agent Service is included at no charge.
 Save over $100 a year compared to using a dedicated registered agent service.
-VirtualPostMail Registered Agent Service is available in every state where we have a location.
+VPM’s Registered Agent Service is available in every state with a VPM location.